 Any book or reference on the subject is generally the same in that, these basic elements are the literal building blocks to our very existence.
 There are some variations to these principles or belief systems, but for the most part they have been accepted as integral in our inner and outer world.

 This ‘system’ allows us to create a direct connection to these five specific elements in order to manifest change that can directly affect our lives.
-I have learned how to invoke and work in unity with these elements, and their corresponding ‘dignities,’ as a means of focusing my intentions, and to activate an invisible and universal ‘machine.’
+You can learn how to invoke and work in unity with these elements, and their corresponding ‘dignities,’ as a means of focusing your intentions, and to activate an invisible and universal ‘machine.’

-Once this machine is activated, and my intention is in motion, the manifestation is literally ‘under construction’ by the universe.
+Once this machine is activated, and your intention is in motion, the manifestation is literally ‘under construction’ by the universe.

 The Earth, the physical and literal plane that we live on.
 This element gives us our grounding and our sense of stability.
 Its energies provide us with knowledge and wisdom.
 It helps us to achieve our aspirations such as wealth, success and prosperity.
 On the physical plane this is considered a passive element; it is heavy.
 It is seen in representations such as gems and crystals, trees and mountains.
 Earth also represents fertility and a nurturing spirit.
 Think about the term “Mother Earth” and realize that was no accident; Earth is our Mother in this context.
 This elemental force also represents the direction of North, and the colors green or brown most commonly.